JSTOR-Labs/plant-humanities/docs/sunflower.md

 That woodcut, Dodoens’s _Florum, et Coronariarum_ shown at right and designed by Petrus van der Borcht, depicts a mature _Helianthus annuus_ as one might encounter it in a garden.
 The visual representation robust stock, heart-shaped leaves, a single flower head per stock.
 “QUOTE”.
 <param ve-image fit="contain" primary url="https://ia601308.us.archive.org/BookReader/BookReaderImages.php?id=florvmetcoronari00dodo&itemPath=%2F16%2Fitems%2Fflorvmetcoronari00dodo&server=ia601308.us.archive.org&page=n298_w651" title="_Florum et coronariarum odoratarumque nonnularum herbarum historia_, Antverpiæ: ex officina Christophori Plantini, 1568, The Getty Research Institute">

-The provenance of the sunflowers grown in Eichstätt’s garden and the history the genus _Helianthus_ can be traced back to North  America.
-As this map shows, the native range of _Helianthus_ stretches from British Columbia to southwest Mexico.
-The radiant plant portrait was made for inclusion in the florilegium _[Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908)_, a monumental book commissioned by Prince Bishop of Eichstätt to catalog the flowers in his garden.
+Botanical illustrations provide vital information about not only the movement of actual plants, but also the transmission and dissemination of ideas.
 The sunflower depicted in Besler’s _Hortus Eystettensis_ was drawn from plants cultivated in Eichstätt, Bavaria, in the 1600s.
-Those flowers were likely obtained through the Spanish who collected them from Central or South America—regions to which the sunflower was introduced by Native North Americans.
+The bold plant portrait was made for inclusion in the florilegium _[Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908)_, a monumental book commissioned by Prince Bishop of Eichstätt to catalog the flowers in his garden.
 The book was translated into English _[Joyfull Newes out of the Newe Founde Worlde](https://www.biodiversitylibrary.org/page/7770654)_ first published in 1577.
 Another publication based on Monardes was Francisco Hernández's _Rerum medicarum Novae Hispaniae_.
 <param ve-d3plus-network url="https://jstor-labs.github.io/ve-components/public/data/medici.tsv">

 The Spanish, like other Europeans, eagerly collected exotic flora from the Americas because such plants were highly valued for their medicinal and culinary properties, in addition to being foreign curiosities and status symbols.
 That practice of “collecting” natural resources, known as [extractive colonialism](https://www.historians.org/publications-and-directories/perspectives-on-history/october-2015/a-typology-of-colonialism), often involved violent confrontations with indigenous inhabitants.
 The title page of John Park's _Theatricum Botanicum_ features a sunflower.